 The prevalence of mental health challenges also varies among subpopulations.
 For example, socioeconomically disadvantaged youth are two to three times more likely to develop mental health conditions than those with higher socioeconomic status.

 BIPOC and LGBTQIA+ youth also report unique struggles tied to minority stressors such as discrimination and a lack of support and acceptance in their communities and environments.
-While some contributing factors overlap, lived experiences vary widely, making it even more critical for adults to hear as many diverse perspectives as possible.
+While some contributing factors overlap, lived experiences vary widely, making it even more critical for adults to hear diverse perspectives, and to listen for the personal experiences of the youth in their lives.

 Barriers to seeking help